BlockhostOfficial/ddos-prot-mc-servers/README.md

 UK Location is available.

 ### For dedicated servers
-You could protect your PebbleHost dedicated server with CosmicGuard I guess?
+You could protect your PebbleHost UK dedicated server with CosmicGuard I guess?

 ### Pros
 - Custom-built 1Tbps DDoS Protection (EDIT: You get null routed if the attack is 500Gb or more)